Southwick-Adam/pythonSnippets/README.md

 # pythonSnippets
-a repo for small python coding problems
+a repo for small python coding problems and games